Pulau Tekong: Rise of businesses

 The reason for Hakka being the majority of the Chinese population is that most of the Hokkien and Teochew businessmen already had flourishing businesses on the mainland.
 When the Hakkas arrived, they decided to make a living on an island less inhabited.
-Most were farmers, fishermen and shop owners selling sundry goods.
+Most were inland farmers, (cultivating rubber, vegetables, and raising poultry) with a few shop owners selling sundry goods.